cdl-geneseo/geneseo-dictionary/C/Campus-Cletis.md

 # Campus Cletis

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Campus Cletis

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 NN: Geneseo Public Safety Personnel; &quot;Did you see all the Campus Cletis around the arena?
 The place was swamped with thim.&quot; S94 Campus Cletis: Obs.
 F98